stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 <div style="text-align:center">{{< figure src="/img/oh.png" width=150 >}}</div>

-# Annotation and Critical Reading
+# Chapter One: Annotation and Critical Reading

 ---
   <small>

-"There is something predatory, cruel even, about a pen suspended over a text.
+There is something predatory, cruel even, about a pen suspended over a text.
 Like a hawk over a field, it is on the lookout for something vulnerable.
 Then it is a pleasure to swoop and skewer the victim with the nib's sharp point.
 The mere fact of holding the hand poised for action changes our attitude to the text.
-We are no longer passive consumers of a monologue but active participants in a dialogue."
+We are no longer passive consumers of a monologue but active participants in a dialogue.

 --- Tim Parks, "[A Weapon for Readers](http://www.nybooks.com/blogs/nyrblog/2014/dec/03/weapon-for-readers/)"